Supporting IPv6

 my goals met to support ipv6:

-- IPv6 support and acceptable internet connectivity on servers - each server has a low latency tunnel from a different provider.
+- IPv6 support and acceptable internet connectivity on servers - each server (at a different provider) has native connectivity

 - IPv6 support for all offered services (HTTP, FTP, DNS, MX, NTP, etc)

-- ipv6 support and internet connectivity on home network. i run debian linux on my router. connectivity and /48 provided by my ISP, XS4ALL
+- ipv6 support and internet connectivity on home network. connectivity is native.

-- released/publicly available software with IPv6 support: beware sntp, lcore, beware ircd
+- released/publicly available software with IPv6 support: beware sntp, lcore, beware ircd, beware irc services (CVS), bgb gameboy emulator

 i have some simple test pages for ipv6 connectivity: